-With over 50 beaches and 186 miles of coastline, Pembrokeshire is the perfect location for a dog friendly holiday.
+With over 50 beaches and 186 miles of coastline, Pembrokeshire is the perfect location for a dog-friendly holiday.

 It has it all – circular walking routes, breath-taking scenery and Wales’ oldest coastal rocks.
 We’re sure that your furry friend will love clambering over the St Davids’ peninsula as much as you do!
 Come rain or shine, there’s still no better spot for a bracing walk with your canine chum than this idyllic peninsula.

-To help you narrow down the many choices for a hike with your hound, we’ve compiled a list of our top 5 fab dog friendly beaches.
-Hold on to your leads, grab the ball thrower and pack the towels, your dog friendly holiday in St Davids is about to get sandy!
+To help you narrow down the many choices for a hike with your hound, we’ve compiled a list of our top 5 fab dog-friendly beaches.
+Hold on to your leads, grab the ball thrower and pack the towels, your dog-friendly holiday in St Davids is about to get sandy!

-Abermawr is one of north Pembrokeshire’s hidden gems, and an absolute must for your dog friendly holiday.
+Abermawr is one of north Pembrokeshire’s hidden gems and an absolute must for your dog-friendly holiday.
 It’s a twenty-minute drive north of St Davids, on the less populated stretch of coastline heading towards Strumble Head lighthouse.
-This rural location was not always such a secret spot; Brunel had earmarked Abermawr as his West coast port, complete with cable terminus – you can still see the cable cottage from the north car park.
+This rural location was not always such a secret spot; Brunel had earmarked Abermawr as his West coast port, complete with cable terminus and you can still see the cable cottage from the north car park.
 Alas, Brunel’s plans never came to fruition, and what’s left is an untouched area of rare coastal beauty, and a dream destination for your dog.

 A stroll around the cliff overlooking the beach with your furry friend brings you to the ruins of the slate quarry, sitting majestically above the now flooded mine shaft.
-This remarkable example of West Wales’ vast history, where men cut a living from the rock, is now fondly known as Blue Lagoon, and is often used as the UK venue for the Red Bull Cliff Diving world series.
-The striking blue-green waters of The Blue Lagoon is a perfect paddling pool for your pooch, and there is plenty of coastal path for them (and you) to get in your daily exercise.
+This remarkable example of West Wales’ vast history is now known as Blue Lagoon.
+It has been used as the UK venue for the Red Bull Cliff Diving world series.
+The striking blue-green waters of the Blue Lagoon is a perfect paddling pool for your pooch, and there is plenty of coastal path for them (and you) to enjoy.

-So, there you have it – our Top 5 Best Beaches for your Dog Friendly Holiday in St Davids.
+So, there you have it – our Top 5 Best Beaches for your dog-friendly holiday in St Davids.
 As you can see, in Pembrokeshire, it really is a dog’s life.
-Not only can you and your furry friend enjoy long walks, sandy feet and dips in the sea, but we can guarantee that you’ll all sleep like logs after all that sea air!
+Not only can you and your furry friend enjoy long walks, sandy feet, and dips in the sea, but we can guarantee that you’ll all sleep like logs after all that sea air!